-The safety of CALQUENCE in patients with relapsed or refractory CLL was evaluated in a randomized, open-label study (ASCEND) [see Clinical Studies (15.2)].
-The trial enrolled patients with relapsed or refractory CLL after at least one prior therapy and required hepatic transaminases $\leq 2$ times upper limit of normal (ULN), total bilirubin $\leq 1.5$ times ULN, and an estimated creatinine clearance $\geq 30$ mL/min.
-The trial excluded patients having an absolute neutrophil count $< 500/\mu$ L, platelet count $< 30,000/\mu$ L, prothrombin time or activated partial thromboplastin time > 2 times ULN, significant cardiovascular disease, or a requirement for f Includes lymphocytosis, lymphocyte count increased, and related laboratory data
+The safety of CALQUENCE TABLETS in patients with relapsed or refractory CLL was evaluated in a randomized, open-label study (ASCEND) [see Clinical Studies (15.2)].
+The trial enrolled patients with relapsed or refractory CLL after at least one prior therapy and required hepatic transaminases ≤ 2 times ULN, total bilirubin ≤ 1.5 times ULN, and an estimated creatinine clearance ≥ 30 mL/min.
+The trial excluded patients having an absolute neutrophil count $< 500/\mu$ L, platelet count $< 30,000/\mu$ L, prothrombin time or activated partial thromboplastin time > 2 times ULN, significant cardiovascular disease, or a requirement for strong CYP3A inhibitors or inducers.
+Patients were allowed to receive antithrombotic agents other than warfarin or equivalent vitamin K antagonist.